Urology-Textbook.com

 Pharmacokinetics of Finasteride

-After metabolization, the metabolites are excreted via the urine and stool.
-No dosage reduction is necessary in chronic kidney disease (GFR >9 ml/min).
-Experiences with dialysis patients are not available.
+Good oral absorption of finasteride, high plasma protein binding, the metabolites are excreted via the stool (60%) and urine (40%).
+Half-life 6–8 hours.
+No dose adjustment is necessary in chronic kidney disease (GFR >9 ml/min), experience in dialysis patients is not available.

 Side Effects of Finasteride